cyberphone/web2native-bridge/README.md

 The argument to **nativeConnect** holds the name of the specifically adapted local application to invoke.
 The current scheme uses a Java-inspired path pointing to a subdirectory and JAR-application having this name.

 ### Security Considerations
-Since an emulator (by definion) isn't the "real thing" some limitations apply.
+Since an emulator *by definion* isn't the "real thing" some limitations apply.
 That is, the Web2Native Bridge emulator is *not intended for production* since it lacks the following security features:
 * Vetted native application infrastructure (also absent from Google's take on the matter)
 * HTTPS information (unavailable in the Chrome native messaging interface)

 In addition, the scheme injects code in every web page vistited which is a core "feature" of Chrome extensions slowing down execution.
-It is probably wise disabling (using Chrome *settings*) the extension when not using it.
+It is probably wise disabling the extension (using Chrome *settings*) when not using it.